tinijaneph/gdp-dashboard/README.md

 - Natural-language → dashboard in <3 sec (even without Gemini)
 - 7 pre-defined dashboard types with professional visuals
 - Time-period filtering (this quarter / this month / last 90 days)
-- Fake but realistic dataset (75 employees + 90 days of time entries)
 - Fully client-side rendering → zero latency after response

 #### 4. Critical Parts to Improve for Real HR Use